zkrising/Tachi/docs/docs/api/auth.md

 the cookie they were set to also interact with the API.

-This type of authentication is referred to as "Self-Key" or "Session-Key" authentication, and it grants special permissions, such as being able to change your password.
+This type of authentication is referred to as "Self-Key" or "Session-Key" authentication, and it grants special permissions over API Tokens, such as being able to change your password.

 ## Getting Tokens

-Users may create API tokens at Settings > API Tokens.
-They may also revoke these tokens.
+[Our OAuth2 Flow](../codebase/infrastructure/oauth2.md) should be used to acquire API Tokens.

 ## Permissions